 The preceding chapters have suggested that Congress even today substantially constrains the executive's use of military force decisions.
 First, even if a President has de facto unlimited discretion over the choice to use military force, and even if neither Congress nor the courts can directly alter the chosen policy of the executive, Congress still maintains substantial influence over use of military forces decisions.
-The primary mechanism of this influence is Loss Costs-the penalty a President expects to receive from Congress (and the public) for a use of force undertaken unilaterally that then ends poorly.
-Because the size of these costs are scaled by both the amount of force utilized (i.e., blood and treasure spent) and Congress's informal sentiment toward the use of force, the amount of force a President will be willing to employ even unilaterally will still be limited by the amount of support or opposition there exists in Congress for the proposed intervention.
-Moreover, the existence of these lost costs then gives Presidents an incentive to seek formal authorization for the use of military force-especially when it comes to the largest operations they might contemplate-full scale war.
-While presidents publicly assert a willingness to conduct even major military operations unilaterally, Chapter Three demonstrated that after the example of the Korean War, there are no clear cases providing evidence of an executive actually willing to enter full scale war alone.
-Instead, presidents consistently recognized that while they could technically do so, they would be leaving themselves exposed to enormous political fallout should the use of force end poorly.
-Thus, de facto Presidents will not enter full scale wars unilaterally.
-Chapter Four demonstrated, on the other hand, that there are actually many instances of Presidents purposefully avoiding full scale war-and even engagements well short of this threshold-merely due to a lack of formal authorization from Congress.
-Together, the findings of Chapters Three and Four suggest formal authorization from Congress continues to play a key role in use of force decision-making.
+The primary mechanism of this influence is Loss Costs-the penalty a President expects to receive for a use of force undertaken unilaterally that then ends poorly.
+Because the size of these costs are scaled by both the amount of force utilized (i.e., blood and treasure spent) and Congress's informal sentiment toward the use of force, the amount of force a President will be willing to employ-even when acting unilaterally-is limited by the support or opposition there exists in Congress for the proposed intervention.
+Moreover, the existence of these lost costs then gives Presidents an incentive to seek formal authorization for the use of military force-especially when it comes to the largest operations they might contemplate: full scale war.
+Indeed, the theory argues that Presidents will be fully unwilling to enter major war unilaterally.